the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 The National Competence Center Sweden (ENCCS) [ENCCS] provides instructor training material [ENCCSInstructorTraining], [ENCCS2022] developed from Carpentries and CodeRefinery material, as well as lessons for HPC-oriented RSEs [ENCCSLessons].

+Reference works are also available for self-study [Fogel2005], [Irving2021].

 The [Intersect] project ....

 [Better Scientific Software (BSSW)] ...

+SSI?
+[Crouch2013] ...

+Due to the ever-evolving nature of skills and infrastructure in the RSE field, training material is often version-controlled, so that trainers can update it between iterations.
+For example, core lessons from the Carpentries and CodeRefinery are stored on GitHub, and any change is automatically mirrored to their website.
+Likewise, the reference work on RSE by Fogel [Fogel2005] was released in its second edition as a living document [Fogel2017].

  - FIXME: Add NFDI initiatives like edutrain.